Missouri DWI Expungement

-Unless you are trying to have your conviction appealed or overturned because you are innocent, you will have to wait ten years before attempting to get a Missouri DWI expungement.
+But, unless you are trying to have your conviction appealed or overturned because you are innocent, you will have to wait ten years before attempting to get a DWI expungement in Missouri.
 Even after the obligatory wait, you may not qualify.
 Contact the Ozarks DWI Law Clinic for more information.

 How Long Does a DUI Stay on Your Record in Missouri?

 An intoxication-related offense is a serious matter, and not all crimes are eligible for expungement, so how long does a DUI stay on your record in Missouri?
 Regardless of the case’s particulars, DUI and DWI convictions will remain on your criminal record permanently in Missouri.

 With the resultant difficulties it causes, it is wise to pursue your expungement options.